lapandrei/git-training/my-info.md

 #I live in city Kirov

-i am 44 years old
+i am work in Perekrestok

+my part of me is Dasha